cafeibit/Azure-Data-Engineering/readme.md

 `sqlanalytics("<DBName>.<Schema>.<TableName>", <TableType>)`

-### Integrate SQL and Spark Pools in Azure Synapse Analytics
+* Integrate SQL and Spark Pools in Azure Synapse Analytics by <a href="./sqlscript/synapse-integrate.sql"> examples</a>

 ### Externalize the use of Spark Pools within Azure Synapse workspace